Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Through it internal structure of code is altered.
 - [x] Its results are improved maintainability, code readability and reduced complexity.
-- [ ] There should be special and distinct Sprints called “Refactoring Sprint” to do refactoring with focus every a few Sprints.
+- [ ] There should be special and distinct Sprints called “Refactoring Sprint” to do Refactoring with focus every a few Sprints.
 - [ ] Through it external behavior of code is altered.

 _[⬆ Back to Top](#table-of-contents)_